tinganho/balanced-storage/README.md

 }
 ```

 Though, in this case having the method calls on the same scope is not quite useful.
 Since we unregister the event directly.
 It would be as good as not calling anything at all.
-But in order to pass the compiler checks we can also call a sub method in another method.
+But in order to pass the compiler checks we can also call a sub method in another declared method of the class.

 ```ts
 class View {